Metacognition & Self-Regulated Learning: Empowering Independent Learners

 One-day workshop

-Explore the science of metacognition through interactive activities.
-Practise think-aloud modelling, planning frameworks and self-evaluation tools that show pupils how to take charge of their learning.
+Explore the science of metacognition through interactive activities and real classroom examples from Bangladesh.
+Practise think-aloud modelling, simple planning routines and self-evaluation tools that show pupils how to take charge of their learning, not just wait for the teacher to confirm the answer.

 20-hours online learning

 Develop lesson plans that integrate metacognitive strategies across subjects.
-Learn how to nurture metacognitive talk, set appropriate challenges and assess pupils’ growth as self-regulated learners.
+Learn how to nurture metacognitive talk, set appropriate challenge, and monitor pupils’ growth as self-regulated learners, with practical ideas you can use in large, exam-focused classes.

 Key questions

-- Do your pupils know how to plan, monitor and reflect on their learning?
+- Do your pupils know how to plan, monitor and reflect on their learning, or do they wait for you to do it for them?

-- Could explicit teaching of metacognition raise attainment across subjects and year groups?
+- How could simple metacognitive routines raise attainment across subjects and year groups?

 How this course will change practice